sandeshpd/Java/README.md

 # Java
-Java codes in this repository
+Java codes are placed in this repository